timeCommit-easyAvailability/timeCommit/README.md

 # timeCommit
-Easy-to-use scheduling application for work shift preference and placement
+Easy-to-use scheduling application for work shift assignment by preference

-#### Summary:
+#### Problem Domain:

+The inspiration for this application comes from an onboarding process of volunteers at Crisis Connections, but is usable in any employee/volunteer onboarding process where shift hours must be established.

 TimeCommit is a sytem that allows user to commit their avalibility to a weekly schedule.
 There are two roles available: Admin/Employee (volunteer).